MichalSvatos/portfolio/src/projects/2022-mrshareman/mrshareman.md

 featured: images/featured.png
 collectionThumbs: ["images/collection/thumbs/hp.png", "images/collection/thumbs/share.png"]
 collection: ["images/collection/hp.png", "images/collection/share.png"]
-perex: Small web based application for sharing text on the screen
+statusText: continuously working on it
+status: active
+owner: personal project
 ---

-I coded and designed small simple application that allows people to quickly share something on their device screen. <br>Have you ever been in a situation when you needed to give someone your email/phone or an address?
-Just copy, paste and show the screen. <br>Continuosly working on the project.
+Have you ever been in the situation in which you need to give someone your contact information, but struggling to do so because you left home you business card?
+To avoid any misspelling and uncomfortable situations, **I coded and designed Mr. Shareman**.<br><br>Mr. Shareman is a small and simple PWA that allows people to quickly share texts on their devices screen.